J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 PEAS

-humidity.
-Sow early in spring in rows 1 foot apart for dwarf varieties, 3 feet
+and like humidity.
+Sow early in spring in rows 1 foot apart for dwarf varieties,

+apart.
 Stake tall varieties when about 6" high.
-For succession, sow at intervals
+For succession, sow at

-of 1 - 2 weeks till midsummer.
-In the South, sow in fall for winter harvest.
+intervals of 1 - 2 weeks till midsummer.
+In the South, sow in fall for winter

+harvest.
 Peas are classed as smooth or wrinkle seeded.
-The smooth types are best for
+The smooth types are best

 fresh.
 Edible podded peas, such as Snow Peas or Sugar Peas, have tender, sweet